1975 San Diego Chargers season: Week 8: vs. New England Patriots

 San Diego's offensive improvement continued, but they again lost by over ten points.
 In the opening quarter, Wersching put his team ahead with a 41-yard field goal, the Patriots tied the score, and Wersching missed from 49 yards out.
-Sam Williams intercepted New England quarterback Steve Grogan soon afterwards, but only three plays later, long-time Charger Bob Howard intercepted Fouts in turn, returning the ball 44 yards for a touchdown.
+Sam Williams intercepted New England quarterback Steve Grogan soon afterwards, but only three plays later, former Charger Bob Howard intercepted Fouts in turn, returning the ball 44 yards for a touchdown.
 Fouts rebounded on the next drive, converting three third downs with passes, but San Diego settled for a Wersching field goal.
-Three sustained drives by New England then resulted in 13 unanswered points, and a 23–6 lead at halftime.
+Three sustained drives by New England then resulted in 13 unanswered points and a 23–6 lead at halftime.

-Gary Johnson recovered a fumble at the New England 10 early in the second half, but the Chargers could only capitalise with a field goal.
-Maurice Tyler prolonged the next Patriots drive with a holding penalty on a punt, and Grogan eventually stretched the lead to 21 points with a touchdown pass.
-San Diego were able to respond, with Joe Sweet's 52-yard catch taking them to the New England 11, before Garrison's touchdown catch on 4th and 7 from the 8.
+Johnson recovered a fumble at the New England 10-yard line early in the second half, but the Chargers could only capitalize with a field goal.
+Tyler prolonged the next Patriots drive with a holding penalty on a punt, and Grogan eventually stretched the lead to 21 points with a touchdown pass.
+San Diego were able to respond, with Sweet's 52-yard catch taking them to the New England 11 before Garrison's touchdown catch on 4th and 7 from the 8.
 The Patriots added a field goal early in the final quarter.
-Fouts found Garrison with a 35 yard completion on the next play, and converted a 4th and 12 with a 26-yard pass to McDonald; San Diego got as far as the 2 yard line, but eventually had to settle for a field goal after Fouts was sacked on 3rd and goal.
-New England recovered an onside kick, but Fred Dean recovered a fumbled snap three plays later.
-Trailing by 14, Fouts completed four consecutive passes, moving the ball from his own 40 to the Patriots 8.
+Fouts found Garrison with a 35-yard completion on the next play and converted a 4th and 12 with a 26-yard pass to McDonald; San Diego got as far as the 2-yard line, but eventually had to settle for a field goal after Fouts was sacked on 3rd and goal.
+New England recovered an onside kick, but Dean recovered a fumbled snap three plays later.
+Trailing by 14, Fouts completed four consecutive passes, moving the ball from his own 40-yard line to the Patriots 8.
 Following a 3-yard run by Young and two incompletions, Fouts was sacked to end the threat with six minutes to play.
 Fouts was also intercepted on the lone Charger possession after that.

 Fouts had the second 300-yard game of his career, completing 25 of 42 for 329 yards, 1 touchdown and 2 interceptions.
 He was also sacked seven times for 50 yards.
 Garrison had the 23rd and final 100-yard game of his career, catching 7 passes for 108 yards and a touchdown.
 The Chargers were hampered by a club record-tying 14 penalties, for 120 yards.